-This isn’t just defined as a single point of reference for all video assets, but a unifying platform that performs multiple roles – from automated ingest, through to file delivery, payment and analysis of content consumption.
-A robust, secure and end-to-end MAM like Imagen allows users total control and visibility over a video library.
+It’s a unifying platform that performs multiple roles – from automated ingest, through to file delivery and analysis of content consumption.
+A robust, secure and end-to-end MAM (like Imagen) allows users total control and visibility over a video library.

-Yes, it’s perfectly possible to construct a bespoke solution in-house.
+Yes, it’s perfectly possible to construct a bespoke solution in-house or manage it manually.
 But this DIY approach inevitably leads to long-term problems, including scalability and redundancy, as well as exposing the business to unexpected maintenance costs and risk.

 Flexibility and reliability

-While many MAMs offer unification, they don’t always offer it with flexibility.
+While many MAMs offer ingest, delivery and analysis, they don’t always offer it with flexibility.
 This is increasingly essential to enterprises and media companies alike, as they respond to the rapidly evolving media landscape.
 Being confident that your MAM provider is in step with your needs now (and in the future) is vital, and it’s one of the reasons why Imagen is particularly customisable – indeed, there is rarely a standard install done!

 For example, Imagen can be customised using a range of themes that change the page layout and styling of the web interface, with even standard themes being available in a range of colours and layouts.
 Usually customers have clear brand messages and functionality to deliver, which is where the commonly-used bespoke theme comes in.